 William George Anstey, a member of the East Stoke Ansteys, was born in 1889 in Norton, Worksop, Nottinghamshire to parents James Anstey and Mary Ann Couzens; he was baptised in Norton Cuckney.
 William was the brother of fellow Anstey Heroes Herbert Lawrence Anstey and Reginald Anstey.

-In the 1901 Census William was living with his family in Berriedale Langwell, Caithness, Scotland then, just after the outbreak of World War One, he signed up for active service in Clydebank on 28 October 1914 with the Royal Garrison Artillery (R. G. A.).
+In the 1901 Census William was living with his family in Berriedale Langwell, Caithness, Scotland and in the 1911 Census he was in Kilpatrick, Dunbarton.
+Then, just after the outbreak of World War One, he signed up for active service in Clydebank on 28 October 1914 with the Royal Garrison Artillery (R. G. A.).
 William stated in his Attestation Form that he was a single man and an engineer currently living in lodgings, previously employed as an apprentice journeyman.

 He was immediately posted to the “DOMGD No 4 Depot” of the R. G. A. as a Gunner (Service Number: 47720) for training, then on 14 August 1915 he was transferred to ’44 Siege Battery’ R. G. A in Sheerness, then a month or so later to ’61 (Siege) Battery’ as a Gunner.